Ray of Light: Release and promotion

 Ray of Light was released in Japan on February 22, 1998, with an additional Japan-only bonus track "Has to Be".
 The album was later released in the United States on March 3, 1998.
-In New Zealand, a box set of Ray of Light and The Immaculate Collection was released to accompany the album.
+In New Zealand, a box set of Ray of Light and the 1990 compilation The Immaculate Collection was released to accompany the album.
 It reached number 12 on the albums chart and was certified gold by the Recording Industry Association of New Zealand (RIANZ) for shipment of 7,500 copies.
 A promotional instore VHS compilation titled Rays of Light was released in the United Kingdom in 1999, compiling all the music videos to all five singles from the album.
 All five videos were later included on the compilation The Video Collection 93:99 (1999).
 "Sky Fits Heaven" was released as a promotional single in the United States.
 It peaked at number 41 on the Billboard Hot Dance Club Play chart.

 To promote the album, Madonna made a number of televised appearances and live performances of the album's songs.
 On February 14, 1998, she debuted "Sky Fits Heaven", "Shanti/Ashtangi" and "Ray of Light" at Roxy NYC nightclub.
-"Frozen" was performed on The National Lottery Show in the UK (February 21), 1998 Sanremo Music Festival in Italy (February 24), Wetten, dass..? in Germany (February 28) and the Rosie O'Donnell Show in the United States (March 13).
+"Frozen" was performed on The National Lottery Show in the UK (February 21), 1998 Sanremo Music Festival in Italy (February 24), Wetten, dass..? in Germany (February 28) and The Rosie O'Donnell Show in the United States (March 13).
 On April 27, Madonna made an unannounced appearance at the Rock for the Rainforest benefit concert at Carnegie Hall in New York City to sing "Frozen".
 She also joined the other stars of the concert, including Sting, Elton John, and Billy Joel to perform "With a Little Help From My Friends" and "Twist and Shout" with them.
 On May 29, Madonna appeared on The Oprah Winfrey Show and sang "Little Star" and "Ray of Light" there.
 On September 10, she opened 1998 MTV Video Music Awards in New York City with the performance of "Shanti/Ashtangi" and "Ray of Light" featuring Lenny Kravitz on guitar.
 "The Power of Good-Bye" was sung at the 1998 MTV Europe Music Awards in Italy (November 12) and Top of the Pops in the UK (November 19).
 On February 24, 1999, Madonna performed "Nothing Really Matters" at the 41st Grammy Awards ceremony at Shrine Auditorium in Los Angeles.